czr-snail/Text-Encryption/README.md

+This is the first basic project assigned to me at the SlashMark IT Internship

 # Encryption App

 This Encryption App is a web-based application that allows users to encrypt and decrypt text using a secure encryption algorithm.
 Built with the MERN stack (MongoDB, Express.js, React, and Node.js), this app provides a user-friendly interface for text encryption and decryption.